 From 1767-70 he had the Chatham-based guard ship Augusta 64, being succeeded in the command by his namesake Captain Thomas Evans with whose service his own was often confused.

 He raised a commodore’s pennant at Portsmouth aboard the Invincible 74, Captain Anthony Parrey, in early 1778, and was the third in command of Vice-Admiral Hon John Byron’s fleet which left England for North America on 9 June 1778.
 Having lost her mainmast in the storms that disrupted the fleet’s passage the Invincible was obliged to make for Newfoundland where Evans had been appointed second in command.
-Whilst on that station he was ordered to take possession of the islands of St. Pierre and Miquelon from France, flying his broad pennant aboard the Romney 50, Captain George Montagu, a feat he achieved without resorting to bloodshed.
-The nine hundred or so inhabitants were put on transports for France and their infrastructure was destroyed.
+Whilst on that station he was ordered to take possession of the islands of St. Pierre and Miquelon from France, flying his broad pennant aboard the Romney 50, Captain George Montagu, a feat he achieved on 14 September without resorting to bloodshed.
+The nineteen hundred or so inhabitants were put on transports for France and their infrastructure was destroyed.